spflanagan/ARTs/README.md

 ## Licensing

-Licensing information is found in LICENSE.
+The code is licensed with a GNU GPLv3 license (details in `LICENSE`).
 Please cite our paper if you use and/or modify the code!